Sarahsahu/react-redux-counter/README.md

-# react-redux-counter
+# React-Redux-counter

-A simple counter app using React and Redux Toolkit.
+A simple counter app using React and Redux Toolkit|Learning by Doing

 ## Features